ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/online_rag.md

 ```

 {{% notice Note %}}
-Make sure your llama.cpp server from the previous section is running before you proceed
+Make sure your llama.cpp server from the previous section is running before you proceed.
 {{% /notice  %}}

 Run the script one final time with these changes using `python3 zilliz-llm-rag.py`.
 The output should look like: